bambutcha/bambutcha/README.md

 ## :man_technologist: About Me :
 - I am a beginner Web-Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="26"> from Russia.
-- Student of the school No. 24 in Taganrog
+- Student of the Southern Federal University in Taganrog
 - Participated and won in hackathons
 - In my free time I study Back-end